Royals vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Astros: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Bobby Witt Jr. and the Kansas City Royals take the field on Friday at Minute Maid Park against Framber Valdez, who is starting for the Houston Astros.
-First pitch is at 8:10 PM ET for the first game of a three-game series.
+Kyle Tucker and the Houston Astros will meet Bobby Witt Jr. and the Kansas City Royals on Saturday at Minute Maid Park, at 7:10 PM ET.

-The Astros are the favorite in this one, at -225, while the underdog Royals have +185 odds to play spoiler.
-The over/under for the game is set at 8 runs.
+The Astros are -225 moneyline favorites for this matchup with the Royals (+180).
+The total is 8.5 runs for this game.

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.